TheDana1/SYSC4504-Assignment/README.md

 - phpMyAdmin

 ## Installation
+1. Make sure you have XAMPP installed on your device.
-1. Download the repository and extract it.
+2. Download the repository and extract it.
-2. Move the extracted folder to the htdocs directory in your XAMPP installation folder.
+3. Move the extracted folder to the htdocs directory in your XAMPP installation folder.
-3. Open your web browser and go to http://localhost/phpmyadmin.
+4. Open your web browser and go to http://localhost/phpmyadmin.
-4. Use the Import tab in phpMyAdmin to import the .sql file provided in the project folder and set up the database tables
+5. Use the Import tab in phpMyAdmin to import the .sql file provided in the project folder and set up the database tables
-5. Start XAMPP:
+6. Start XAMPP:
    Launch XAMPP Control Panel and start Apache and MySQL.
-6. Go to http://localhost/pathToProject and the website should be visible
+7. Go to http://localhost/pathToProject and the website should be visible

 ## Pictures